leev-bstack/DemoMochaSDK/README.md

 ---

-### Before running any tests, Please run the following to ensure the latest ChromeDriver and SDK are installed
+### Before running any tests, Please run the following to ensure the latest ChromeDriver and SDK are installed!!!
 ```
 npm run prep
 ```